US Careers Hub: Jun 8, 2026

 • Improve worksheet readability

-• Filtering records based on criteria
+• Choosing records by criteria

-You will learn how to create:
+You will be able to design:

 • Bar charts